Degagelemming95/EruptionMC/README.md

 Modified version of GeyserMC which is an open collaboration software by CubeCraft Games.

-Special thanks to the GeyserMC project for being a base software for us to modify to add new features and fix issues!!
+Special thanks to the GeyserMC project for being a base software for us to modify!!

 ### Currently supporting Minecraft Bedrock v1.16.100 - v1.16.210 and Minecraft Java v1.16.4 - v1.16.5.